fkyprianou/deved-platform/content/blog/en/traffic-alert-through-sms-using-vonage-and-google-maps-api.md

 ## Prerequisites

- Before you begin, ensure you have installed the following: -   [Node.js](https://nodejs.org/en/download/).
+Before you begin, ensure you have installed the following:

+* [Node.js](https://nodejs.org/en/download/).
 Node.js is an open-source, cross-platform JavaScript runtime environment.
 * [ngrok](https://ngrok.com/) - A free account is required.
 This tool enables developers to expose a local development server to the Internet.
 * [Vonage CLI](https://www.npmjs.com/package/@vonage/cli) - Once Node.js is installed, you can use `npm install -g @vonage/cli` to install it.
 This tool allows you to create and manage your Vonage applications.

-### Vonage API Account

-> To complete this tutorial, you will need a [Vonage API account](http://developer.nexmo.com/).
-If you don’t have one already, [sign up](https://ui.idp.vonage.com/ui/auth/registration) for a 30-day free trial and start building with free credit.
+<sign-up></sign-up>

 Once you have created an account, you can find your API Key and API Secret at the top of the [Vonage API Dashboard](https://dashboard.nexmo.com/settings).